Facebook Charged With Racially Discriminatory Housing Advertising

 What Facebook allegedly did wrong

-The Fair Housing Act of 1968 was intended to put an end to various practices, widespread at the time, that kept African Americans and other minority groups from finding housing, as HUD notes on its website.
+The Fair Housing Act of 1968 was intended to put an end to various practices, widespread at the time, that kept African-Americans and other minority groups from finding housing, as HUD notes on its website.

 There were several ways in which such minorities could be shut out from housing.
 There was the real-estate industry practice of “redlining” – that is, not showing properties to minority groups.
 Banks would discriminate against minority buyers in lending.
 Or sellers or landlords would simply refuse to rent/sell to certain minorities.